ryan-cho-i/cephalometric/README.md

 > So This project require the model not to use the memory beyond the 1.5 GiB (GPU)

+### 2. The final choice.

-2. Thus I set a priority on the usage of memory in front of the accuracy when I choose the model.
+1. Thus I set a priority on the usage of memory in front of the accuracy when I choose the model.

-3. There are some reasons for that.
+2. There are some reasons for that.

 > First, there is no big accuracy difference between models.